 4. Nerf N-Strike Mega Mastodon

-The N-Strike Mega Mastodon is a fully automatic, flywheel-powered blaster with an integrated dart drum that can hold 24 darts.
-This blaster is one of the largest Nerf guns ever made, and for that reason alone, it deserves to be part of your collection.
+The Nerf N-Strike Mega Mastodon is a fully automatic, flywheel-powered blaster with a built-in drum that holds 24 darts.
+It is one of the largest Nerf guns ever produced, and its size alone makes it a standout piece for any collection.

 5. Nerf Rival Perses MXIX-5000